NatYarm/cocktail-bar/README.md

 Cocktails and drinks recipe finder app.

 ## Description
-This is a capstone learning project for use of a Public API in Node.js, Express and EJS.
+This is a capstone learning project for use of a Public API in Node.js, Express, EJS and Bootstrap.
 You get offered a selection of random cocktail recipes on the main page.
 You can search for a cocktail recipe by name, by an ingredient or browse drinks by the first letter.
 See it in action on https://cocktail-bar-1hvj.onrender.com